YorekLiu/yorekliu.github.io/docs/android/3rd-library/okhttp.md

 ## 9. ConnectInterceptor

+!!! quote "Comments"
     Opens a connection to the target server and proceeds to the next interceptor.
-{: .notice }

 ```java
 @Override public Response intercept(Chain chain) throws IOException {